pikepdf/pikepdf/docs/tutorial/streams.rst

 .. note::

-  The best way to manage XMP metadata is use a dedicated tool like the `python-xmp-toolkit <https://pypi.org/project/python-xmp-toolkit/>`_ library. pikepdf does not validate changes to XMP metadata.
+  For complex metadata changes it may be necessary to use the `python-xmp-toolkit <https://pypi.org/project/python-xmp-toolkit/>`_ library. pikepdf only implements a subset of XMP features.

 Parsing content streams
 -----------------------